LT-Lily/complete-javascript-course/10-Functions/README.md

 Functions are values -> Objects are values too

 Since Functions are values, what can we do with them?
+STORING:

+- store FUNCTION in variables
-- store in variables or object properties.
+- store FUNCTION in object properties.
+  PASSING:
+- pass FUNCTION to other FUNCTIONS
+  RETURNING:
+- return FUNCTION FROM FUNCTIONS
+  CALLING METHODS
+- call methods on functions (functions called on functions)

 const add = (a, b) => a + b;
 const counter = {